Martin Paul Eve

-Martin Paul Eve (born 1986) is a British academic, writer, and disability rights campaigner.
-He is the Professor of Literature, Technology and Publishing at Birkbeck College, University of London and Visiting Professor of Digital Humanities at Sheffield Hallam University.
-He is known for his work on contemporary literary metafiction, computational approaches to the study of literature, and open-access policy.
-Together with Dr Caroline Edwards, he is co-founder of the Open Library of Humanities (OLH).
+Martin Paul Eve (born 1986) is a British academic, writer, computer programmer, and disability rights campaigner.
+He is the Professor of Literature, Technology and Publishing at Birkbeck College, University of London and the Technical Lead for Knowledge Commons at Michigan State University.
+Previously, Eve was Principal R&D Developer at Crossref from 2023-2024 and Visiting Professor of Digital Humanities at Sheffield Hallam University until 2022.
+He is known for his work on contemporary literary metafiction, computational approaches to the study of literature, digital media studies and history of the book, and open-access policy.
+Together with Caroline Edwards, he is co-founder of the Open Library of Humanities (OLH).